get quote Intro video

 Scratch and Dent Resistance

-Quartz, being an engineered stone, is extremely resistant to scratches in everyday use.
-It won’t show knife marks or wear easily, making it ideal for households where cooking and food prep are frequent.
-However, quartz can chip at the edges or corners if struck hard by a heavy pot or pan—something to keep in mind for busy family homes.
+Quartz, as an engineered stone surface, is highly resistant to scratches in everyday use.
+It does not easily show knife marks, light abrasion, or routine food-preparation wear.
+However, quartz can chip along edges or corners if struck with a heavy pot or sharp object.
+This makes proper edge selection and professional fabrication important, especially in busy family kitchens.

 Stain Resistance